mickaelsilva/chewBBACA_deprecated/README.md

 `-p` Prodigal path to execution file (type prodigal if already on ENV variable)

-`--cpu` Number of cpus to use (if over the maximum uses maximum -2)
+`--cpu` Number of cpus to use (if greater than existing cpus-2 uses cpus-2)

 `-v`,`--verbose`  verbose mode(optional)